ngrx/platform/projects/ngrx.io/content/guide/router-store/configuration.md

 ### RouterState.Minimal

-`RouterState.Minimal` will use the `MinimalRouterStateSerializer` serializer to serialize the Angular Router's `RouterState` and `RouterEvent`.
+`RouterState.Minimal` uses the `MinimalRouterStateSerializer` serializer to serialize the Angular Router's `RouterState` and `RouterEvent`.

 The difference between `FullRouterStateSerializer` and the `MinimalRouterStateSerializer` is that this serializer is fully serializable.
 To make the state and the actions serializable, the properties `paramMap`, `queryParamMap` and `component` are ignored.